 With the right pressure systems and wind direction in October, we are often gifted with vagrant birds from Siberia, colloquially known as ‘Sibes’ to birdwatchers.
 The most common ‘Sibe’ in the UK is the Yellow-browed Warbler, whose numbers have increased markedly in recent years.
 In keeping with this chapters theme it is thought that this can be attributed to changes in our weather.

-This October saw large volumes of Yellow-browed Warblers along the entire Norfolk coastline.
+October 2016 saw large volumes of Yellow-browed Warblers along the entire Norfolk coastline.
 Over the following weeks, bird news reporting implied that they were slowly making their way inland.
 These reports seemed like they were getting closer and closer to the conurbation of Norwich, and as they began to scatter across the county, I felt an increased sense that I might chance upon one locally.
 With this sense came a determination to get out as much as possible and find one.

 This led to me visiting my patch almost every day after work and I spent a lot of time observing the movements of a large tit-flock that roved through the trees encircling the lake.
 I’d found a spot where tree branches enclosed the path, about a foot above head height – and this was seemingly the perfect spot to stand and wait for them.
 I could set my scope up and observe the lake, whilst patiently waiting for the rising tumult of contact calls from the Long-tailed Tits.
 This encircled position meant I could enjoy and scrutinise the entire flock as it spilled around me – immersed and unrehearsed.